 }

 What happens to these elements if the resolution is less than 1000 pixels wide?
-We'll end up with horizontal scrolling.
-As was said before, this is not what we want, it's not super clear to the user, which means they may miss important information on our page.
+We end up with horizontal scrolling.
+As was said before, this is not what we want.
+It is not convenient for users.
+They may miss important information on our page:

-Note that the last block is completely out of the visible area.
-If the user doesn't notice they can scroll, or if you accidentally (or maybe not so accidentally) prohibit it, then the information from the last block will be unavailable to the user.
+Note that the last block is out of the visible area.
+The user may not notice they can scroll, or you may prohibit scrolling.
+Then, the information from the last block will be unavailable to the user.

-This disaster can be prevented by using the rule flex-wrap
+We can prevent this disaster by using the rule flex-wrap

 display: flex;